ryanburnette/hash-assets/README.md

 - rename the file with the hash
 - gz the file in place for web servers that support precompressed assets
 - update all the references to the file
+- requires that all references be made from `/`, no relative references, TODO improve
 - works in place, so make a copy before calling if that matters

 ## Install